Current Offerings

 Audience:

-This second-level course is open to social workers, nurses, counsellors, mental health professionals, students and anyone working in the human services field who has a foundational understanding of Narrative Therapy and wants to continue developing and deepening their skills.
+This second-level course is open to social workers, nurses, counsellors, mental health professionals, students and anyone working in the human services field who have a foundational understanding of Narrative Therapy and want to continue developing and deepening their skills.
+This workshop will build upon foundational knowledge of Narrative Therapy but completion of Narrative Therapy I is not required.

 Building on the foundational principles of narrative practice, this session will focus specifically on deep and therapeutically meaningful reauthoring conversations - a central practice in Narrative Therapy that supports people to renegotiate their relationship to problem identities and to connect with their values, hopes, competencies and abilities.
 This includes a deepening of the skills of externalizing and deconstruction of oppressive forces acting on the individual.